ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

 5. Run the model with `payu run`.

 !!! tip
     Alternatively, it is possible to debug from an interactive job following the [instructions from NCI](https://opus.nci.org.au/spaces/Help/pages/363659856/Linaro+Forge+HPC+Tools...).
 While in an interactive job, call `payu-run` instead of `payu run`.
+If you choose this method, set `mpi: runcmd: ddt mpirun`, removing the `--connect`.

 In the above example, taking one of the release [_ACCESS ESM1.5_ configurations](https://github.com/ACCESS-NRI/access-esm1.5-configs), the changes are: